Songonge/Power-BI-Tutorials/Project 3: Configure a data model in Power BI Desktop.md

 > Categorizing the column as country or region provides more accurate information to Power BI when it renders a map visualization.

 ### C. Configuring the Reseller Table
+In this task, I create a hierarchy and updated categories in the Reseller table.

+#### 1. Creating a Hierarchy in the Reseller Table
+In this task, I create two hierarchies in the Reseller table.

+i.
+The first hierarchy named Resellers had the following two levels:
+   * Business Type
+   * Reseller

+ii.
+The second hierarchy named Geography had the following four levels:
+    * Country-Region
+    * State-Province
+    * City
+    * Reseller

+#### 2. Updating a Category in the Reseller Table
+* To create an updated category, I
+  * Selected the Country column.
+  * Expanded the Advanced section in the Property pane.
+  * Selected Country/Region in the Data Category dropdown list.

 ### D. Configuring the Sales Table